 In the last ten years, I have intensively explored the communicative power of digital art, and since I moved to Los Angeles in 2017, this practice has become a response to the social issues that I observed in the American society, as well as a platform to celebrate my latino and queer identity.

-When I worked as an architect I found that I wanted to apply those same resources for drawing and printing into my artwork.
-They would allow me to create quickly, and make multiple versions of the same piece by changing their colors and dimensions with no two printings being exactly alike.
-However, the final product is not the result of a formula, but carefully crafted by hand one bit at a time.
-The brush has been replaced by the mouse in an expression of digital craftsmanship.
+After several years working in architecture, I began to apply architectural software into art projects.
+This allowed me to create quickly, and make multiple versions of one composition by changing its colors and dimensions, with no two pieces being exactly alike.
+However, the final product didn't result from the application of a formula, but was carefully crafted by hand one bit at a time: The brush was replaced by the mouse in an expression of digital craftsmanship.

-Things That Are Not (2010) demonstrates the intermediate position where I stand between art and architecture.
-It shows an ambiguous halfway point between the flat image and the three-dimensional space.
+The visual constructions resulting from my experimentation with the computer demonstrate the intermediate position where I stand between art and architecture, they show an ambiguous halfway point between the flat image and the three-dimensional space.